Automatic differentiation for machine learning in Julia

 Let’s now try to apply automatic differentiation to a real problem – training special kind of neural network called autoencoder.
 Autoencoders perform dimensionality reduction.
 One part of the network called encoder tries to encode input data using limited number of dimensions.
 The remaining part called decoder – is responsible for decoding previously encoded data to preserve the original structure of input as much as possible.

-Image below present simple template network representing autoencoder:
+Image below presents a simple template network representing autoencoder:

 function autoencoderError(We1, We2 , Wd, b1, b2, input)